vincro/learn-aws-graphql-federation-lambda/README.md

 Building federated GraphQL on AWS Lambda

-Using [This articles](https://aws.amazon.com/blogs/compute/building-federated-graphql-on-aws-lambda/) as a starting point.
+Using [this article](https://aws.amazon.com/blogs/compute/building-federated-graphql-on-aws-lambda/) as a starting point.